brycenatter/Basic-Kinematics-Solver/README.md

 # Basic-Kinematics-Solver
 Kinamatic equation solver built spacifically for a NumWorks calculator but can also be used in the command line or any Python-compatible calculator.
 This script was built using only the "math" module, which is only used for taking a square root.
-The script is layed out with each of the four kinematic equations defined as a seperate function.
+The script is layed out with each of the four common kinematic equations defined as a seperate function.